exoplatform/exo-documentation/docs/PersonalApplications.rst

 **My shared News liked**

-You will receive the **My shared News liked** notification when a user likes an article you shared.
+You will receive the **My shared News liked** notification when a user liked an article you shared.

 	|image101|